-Having just signed off the short highlights reel from our recent event ‘Creating Disney Magic’ with Lee Cockerell (which you can see here), it solidified three key highlights from Lee’s seminar concerning leadership lessons learnt from a life at Disney.
+Having just signed off the short highlights reel from our recent event “Creating Disney Magic” with Lee Cockerell (which you can see here), it solidified three key highlights from Lee’s seminar about leadership lessons learnt from a life at Disney.

-One – “Committed, responsible, inspiring leaders create a culture of care, which leads to quality service, which leads to Guest satisfaction, which in-turn leads to measurable business results and a strong competitive advantage” – Even today, talk of ‘culture and engagement’ can too often be seen as ‘fluffy’ and ‘nice-to-do’ rather than being integral to success.
+Even today, talk of “culture and engagement” can too often be seen as “fluffy” and “nice-to-do” rather than being integral to success.
 Lee’s focus on remembering that “everyone is important” reminds us that true inclusivity requires that everyone gets involved, whether that’s about sharing their ideas to solve problems or to drive performance even further.

 - Make me feel special